-- "Digestibility of protein in traditional diets from developing countries such as India, Guatemala, and Brazil is considerably lower compared to that of protein in typical North American diets. - "The presence of less digestible protein fractions, high levels of insoluble fiber, and high concentrations of anti-nutritional factors in the diets of developing countries, which are based on less refined cereals and grain legumes [soybeans, peanuts, beans, lentils, chickpeas, etc.] as major sources of protein, are responsible for poor digestibility of protein.
+- "Digestibility of protein in traditional diets from developing countries such as India, Guatemala, and Brazil is considerably lower compared to that of protein in typical North American diets. - "The presence of less digestible protein fractions, high levels of insoluble fiber, and high concentrations of anti-nutritional factors in the diets of developing countries, carbohydrate intake on blood pressure and serum lipids."
+Ref.: Journal of the American Medical Society 2005; 294:2455-2464.

+which are based on less refined cereals and grain legumes [soybeans, peanuts, beans, lentils, chickpeas, etc.] as major sources of protein, are responsible for poor digestibility of protein.

-- "Anti-nutritional factors may occur naturally, such as glucosinolates in mustard and rapeseed [Canola] protein products, trypsin [required for digestion] inhibitors and hemagglutinins [causing heart attacks] in legumes tannins in legumes and cereals, phytates in cereals and oilseeds [husks only], and gossypol in cottonseed protein products. - "The presence of high levels of dietary trypsin inhibitors from soybeans, kidney beans, or other grain legumes can cause substantial reductions in protein and amino acid digestibilities (up to 50%) in rats and pigs."
+- "Anti-nutritional factors may occur naturally, such as glucosinolates in mustard and rapeseed [Canola] protein products, trypsin [required for digestion] inhibitors and hemagglutinins [causing heart attacks] in legumes, tannins in legumes and cereals, phytates in cereals and oilseeds [husks only], and gossypol in cottonseed protein products. - "The presence of high levels of dietary trypsin inhibitors from soybeans, kidney beans, or other grain legumes can cause substantial reductions in protein and amino acid digestibilities (up to 50%) in rats and pigs."